 It comes with fun printables so switching out toys isn’t boring or sad!

 You an also encourage friend and family to buy your kids non-toy gifts for birthdays and Christmas.

 After you de-clutter toys, attack the closets.

-Get rid of clothes that don’t fit correctly, no one ever wears, are stained, torn or are simply unacceptable.
+When de-cluttering your closet, get rid of clothes that don’t fit correctly, no one ever wears, are stained, torn ,or are simply unacceptable.

 Let them go.